Askhor/Wulff-Repo/README.md

 # Visualisations of FCC and HCP

-These visualisations are created with matplotlib which handles 3d rather simplisticly and hence there are sometimes issues with clipping.
+These visualisations are created with matplotlib which handles 3d rather simplistically and hence there are sometimes issues with clipping.

 ## Examples